Thursday's Sports Transactions

+CLEVELAND INDIANS — Agreed to terms with RHP Trevor Bauer and RHP Dan Otero to one-year contracts.

-NEW YORK METS — Agreed to terms with LHP Adam Wilk on a minor league contract.
+NEW YORK METS — Agreed to terms with 1B Lucas Duda on a one-year contract and LHP Adam Wilk on a minor league contract.

+PHILADELPHIA PHILLIES — Agreed to terms with SS Freddy Galvis on a one-year contract.

 ST. LOUIS CARDINALS — Agreed to terms with 1B Matt Adams on a one-year contract.